 The cannabis-based treatment provides hope that patients can achieve positive therapeutic results without negative side effects.
 As it stands at the moment, cannabis-based treatment such as CBD oil has a positive side effect profile, which is one of the many reasons for their popularity.

 Does CBD Oil Work For Bursitis?

 Yes, CBD oil does work for the treatment of Bursitis.
 More specifically, CBD oil will help with treating inflammatory and pain symptoms associated with Bursitis.
 However, you will also need to give your body time to rest so it can repair and heal any damage.

 How Effective Is CBD Oil For Treating Inflammation In Bursitis?

-To answer this question, we need to look at the results of a 2005 rheumatoid arthritis patient study, a 2000 rodent model study, and the a 2008 endocannabinoid signalling patient study.
+To answer this question, we need to look at the results of a 2005 rheumatoid arthritis patient study, a 2000 rodent model study, and then a 2008 endocannabinoid signaling patient study.
 The results from these three studies will help you understand how effective cannabis-based treatment is for inflammation in Bursitis.